Afiaella/Predicting-Pneumonia-ML-Model/README.md

 ![image](https://github.com/mayooks/Predicting-Pneumonia-ML-Model/blob/main/Images/final_optimised_model_performance.png)

 The confusion matrix of the validation data from model 1 can be seen in the image below.
-The recall and precision from this model was very good. of the
+The recall and precision from this model was very good.
+Of this model was very good.
+Of the 310 people that had pnuemonia only 30 (approximately 10 %) were classed as having no pnuemonia (false negatives).
+On the other had only 30 of the images that were from people that had no pnuemonia were classed by the model as having come from the a person that had pnuemonia.
+This makes to percentage of false postives approximately 20%.
+This shows that model-1 is able to identify x-ray from people with pnuemonia with good confidence.

 ![image](https://github.com/mayooks/Predicting-Pneumonia-ML-Model/blob/main/Images/final_optimised_model_confustion_matrix.png)

 ## The APP